FlightOfStairs/OOTA/Kristris.md

 As a bonus action on your turn, you can move the spirit up to 30 feet to a space you can see.

 __At Higher Levels.__ When you cast this spell using a spell slot of 3rd level or higher, the healing increases by 1d6 for each slot level above 2nd.

+### Detect Magic

+* 1st-level Divination
+* Casting Time: 1 Action
+* Duration: 10 Minutes (Concentration)
+* Range: Self (30ft)
+* Components: V, S

+For the duration, you sense the presence of magic within 30 feet of you.
+If you sense magic in this way, you can use your action to see a faint aura around any visible creature or object in the area that bears magic, and you learn its school of magic, if any.

+The spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.

 ## Companion: Enbella (panther)